WildLife-NL/wildlifenl-admin/README.md

 # wildlifenl-admin
-Adminitration tool for the WildlifeNL project
+Administration tool for the WildlifeNL project